tylerdmace/cadcad-rps/docs/index.md

 # Rock, Paper, Scissors
 This is a educational model built against an experimental build of cadCAD that is no longer available.
-A demonstration notebook can be found <a href="https://labs-publications.s3.eu-west-1.amazonaws.com/60/documents/1655833139_ri-demonstration.html" target="_blank">here</a>.
+A demonstration notebook can be found [here](docs/ri-demonstration.ipynb).